HMS Orpheus (1780): French Revolutionary Wars

 On 5 May 1794, Orpheus captured the French frigate Duguay Trouin, the former East Indiaman Princess Royal, which the French had captured on 27 September 1793.

 On 22 June 1796 Orpheus was in the Straits of Banca, where she captured the Dutch brig Harlingen.
 The British took Harlingen into service as HMS Amboyna.

 In August 1797 Orpheus was reported as being in Madras and Captain William Hill was appointed commander.

+On 7 May, 1800 she was anchored in the Sunda Strait.